 When the middle rack becomes the bottom rack, give it another ten minutes before moving it to the top, and so on.

-Place the steamed wontons in a soup bowl, pour in enough broth, sprinkle with chopped onion leaves and cilantro, and serve hot.
+Place the steamed wontons in a soup bowl, pour in enough broth, sprinkle with chopped onion leaves and cilantro, and serve the wonton soup hot.